JulianT2013/v4-documentation/_v4 documentation/user-pdf-security.md

 ### Enable Public Access [#enable-public-access](#enable-public-access){#enable-public-access}

-If you want to enable public access to the PDFs generated from your Gravity Form you can do so with the [*Enable Public Access* (TODO: add field to individual PDF)](#) option.
-Use this option sparingly as it will allow anyone worldwide to access PDFs generated from your form – search engines may even index the documents.
+If you want to enable public access to the PDFs generated from your Gravity Form you can do so with the [*Enable Public Access*](https://gpdfv4.pv/v4-docs/user-setup-pdf/#enable-public-access) option.
+Use this option sparingly as it will allow anyone worldwide to access PDFs generated from your form – search engines may even index the documents (but are discouraged to do so).
 In the majority of cases the standard security protocols are sufficient.

 ---